 Further information is available in the FAQ page and the Privacy Statements for this website.

 How will I know where to run?

-The course map can be found here.
-A hare will lead the race, so don’t worry about getting lost!
+A hare will lead the primary races, so don’t worry about getting lost!

 Please note that the course may be subject to change, so please check back here.